-In the 114th Congress, Tulsi cosponsored legislation like H.R.20, the Government By the People Act, to promote citizen-led, grassroots-funded campaigns.
+Tulsi has cosponsored legislation like the Government By the People Act, to promote citizen-led, grassroots-funded campaigns.
 To encourage the participation of more Americans, the bill would provide a $25 refundable tax credit for participating in the funding of campaigns.
 It would also match contributions up to $150 at a six to one ratio to boost the power of small donations, and establish a Freedom from Influence Matching Fund (FIMF) program.

 Tulsi is working to stop Super PACs from dominating our elections and drown out the voices of voters.
 She is continuing to work to overturn Citizens United and curtail the unlimited flow of “big” money from Super PACs that degrades the integrity of our democracy and distorts our electoral process.